arguiot/arguiot.github.io/_drafts/studio-the-all-in-one-coding-environment-for-ipad.md

 StudIO is currently **the** best (and probably the only) option in the market.
 That's why we made it cheap (4.99$ in most countries) so it's competitive with future apps.

 It's also the first **hackable** code editor for mobile devices ever created.
 It means that you and the community can create and install plugins, specially for StudIO.
+Everything within the editor frame is customizable, from the theme to the smart completion bar.
+Plugins should be written in languages you already know and use: JavaScript and CSS (themes only).
+The app will run them concurrently using the fastest engine on the market: _JavaScript Core_, so performances shouldn't be too much impacted.